Littlebrook Power Station: Littlebrook D

 Littlebrook D was one of a number of stations throughout the UK with black-start capabilities, meaning that it was able to start generating without an external power supply - the station would be one of the first to start generating should the UK experience a partial or complete blackout.
 Littlebrook D played a vital role in restoring power supplies to the South East of England in the days following the storm force winds of October 1987.
-The black-start capability was facilitated by the presence of three open-cycle gas turbines (OCGTs), each capable of generating 35 MW, which was sufficient to operate the station auxiliary equipment and allow a main unit to be started.
+The black-start capability was facilitated by the presence of three GEC Gas Turbine Twin Olympus open-cycle gas turbines (OCGTs), each capable of generating 35 MW, which was sufficient to operate the station auxiliary equipment and allow a main unit to be started.
 Each OCGT set incorporated two Rolls-Royce Olympus jet engines which are industrial derivatives of those that were used on the Concorde aircraft.
 As well as providing black-start supplies to the station, the fact that they could synchronise and ramp up to full load in under five minutes means they were used to generate at the request of National Grid Company (who operated the UK electricity grid system) to deal with short-term peaks in demand.
 Such peaks typically arise during the winter months, where evening demand is higher due to lighting and heating requirements.
 A further facility provided to the National Grid Company by the OCGTs was one of system protection.
 They would start automatically should the system frequency (50.0 Hz in the UK) fall to 49.6 Hz, which would indicate that the supply from generation was not sufficient to meet the demand.
 The National Grid Company are obliged to ensure that there is enough operating reserve available at all times and as such, low frequency events are rare and will only arise where a substantial loss of generation has occurred.

 A modification was made to one of the units which allowed for alternative fuel trials.
 Several were trialled at the Littlebrook D site as part of research into generating energy from more sustainable fuel sources.